MicrosoftDocs/Viva/Viva/engage/eac-answers-importer.md

 ## Import documents to communities

-Community admins can populate their communities with useful information by letting AI extract question-and-answer pairs from informational documents.
+Community admins can populate their communities with useful information by importing informational documents.

 1. Go to your community landing page, and select the Answers Intelligent Importer access point.
 1. When prompted, select and upload a file from your device.